My research focuses on the economics and impacts of clean energy and climate technology, especially in developing countries.

 Current Research and Scholarly Interests

-Nathan studies clean energy and energy access issues in developing economies.
-Specifically, his research covers the intersection of the economics, business and system design elements, as well as the environmental impacts of energy development.
+Nathan studies the economics and impacts of energy systems and climate technology, including in developing countries.
+Specifically, his research covers the intersection of economics, business development and system design, as well as the environmental impacts of energy development.
+Additional topical issues include energy access, e-mobility, air quality and public health.
+Methodologically, Nathan's work has included several elements of machine learning to overcome data and inference challenges.